Uncategorized

 This little light of mine, I’m going to let it shine!

 Do you know that song?
 I learned it in Sunday School when I was a very young girl.
-For some reason, this song has always popped into my head on days when life seems a little harder than normal.
-I think it’s interesting that this song comes to me mostly on my down days.
-Those are the days I feel like ‘shining’ the least!
-I trust the Higher Power knows this and that is why it comes to mind in these moments.
+For some reason, this song has always popped into my head on days when life seems harder than normal.
+It’s interesting that this song comes to me mostly on my down days.
+Those are the days I feel like ‘shining’ the least.
+Possibly a Higher Power knows this and that is why it comes to mind in these moments.

 There are months that I won’t even remember this joyful little song exist.
 Then there are times in which I sing it out loud and to myself, for the whole week.
 When I do, it feels like a simple sweet soothing lullaby for my spirit.
-I don’t believe in coincidences.
-I believe that when things happen in a pattern or synchronistic way, that this is a message from the Universe, just for you.

-It’s taken me until my forties before I realized how significant this song has been for me.
-I often pray to the heavens when uncertain about life and ask “Just let me be the light.”
-I’ve found being the light in the world is not all that hard, and doesn’t have to look large or be a grand gesture.
+It’s taken me until my forties before I realized how significant this song has been in my life.
+I often pray to the heavens when uncertain.
+Often saying.
+“Just let me be the light.”
+I’ve found being the light in the world is not all that hard and doesn’t have to look large or be a grand gesture.
 I simply do my best to be kind to everyone I come across; this is how I shine.

 I think the best form of light comes from just listening.
 Like when someone is trying to tell a story, but the rest of the room is talking over them.
 That’s when I choose to make eye contact and nod in an affirmation that “I hear you and I see you.”
 Being heard is a powerful confirmation that shows people.
 “Hey, you matter!
 I care about how you feel and what you have to say.”